hphelion/documentation/vpn-quickstart.md

     ipsec up vpn-test

-Validate that the IPSec processes are available by running the  command **ps -welf | grep ipsec**
+Validate that the IPsec processes are available by running the  command **ps -welf | grep ipsec**

 back to the [top](#top)